-Your Pharmacy can help with an array of minor illnesses.
-As qualified health practitioners (who train for 5 years in the use of medicine!), your pharmacist can give clinical advice and over the counter medicines.
-You can find out more in this NHS guide.
+Our Pharmacy can help with an array of minor illnesses.
+As qualified health practitioners (who train for five years in the use of medicine), our pharmacist can give clinical advice and over the counter medicines.
+We can find out more in this NHS guide.

-GP's, NHS 111, minor injury clinics and Accident and Emergency are still open for medical emergencies.
-Remember to pack a mask, hand sanitiser and any supplies you may need for yourself and your cared for.
+GP's, NHS 111, minor injury clinics and Accident and Emergency are open for medical emergencies.
+Pack masks, hand sanitiser and any supplies we may need for ourselves and our cared for.

 We are here for you.
-You can always book a 1:1 call with our carer support team.
+You can always book an individual support call with our carer support team.
 Including appointments in the evenings and over weekends.

 Or simply reach out in our supportive Facebook community.

-If you're in immediate crisis you can also access:
+If you are in immediate crisis, you can also access: